 - Works part-time for Oakland Public Library's Teen Services as a Library Assistant, co-coordinating the Oakland Youth Poet Laureate program and developing outreach and programs for youth in the criminal justice system.

 - Volunteers with The Beat Within since 2008 facilitating writing workshops weekly in the local juvenile hall and bimonthly in San Quentin state prison and offering mentorship and training to other facilitators.

-- Serves as the President of the national Board of Directors of the ATD Fourth World Movement.
+- Serves as the Vice President of the national Board of Directors of the ATD Fourth World Movement (was President from 2016-2019).

 - Writes: daily practice, mostly poems.
 Currently sending out two manuscripts.
 One is an autobiographical novel.
 The other is a collection of her own poems, journal entries and creative nonfiction written in response to working with incarcerated youth over seven years.
 This collection is an emotional chronicle of her own transformation and also a collection of the youths' writing.

 Examples of Peggy's facilitation experience: